Australian edition · 2025/26 rules

 • Income test — Includes deemed earnings on your super and investments.
 Deeming rates are set by the government and reviewed periodically.

-Practical implication: many retirees who thought they'd get "nothing" actually qualify for a part pension, which unlocks the valuable Pensioner Concession Card (health, transport, and utility discounts).
+Practical implication: many retirees who assumed they would get "nothing" actually qualify for a part pension, which unlocks the valuable Pensioner Concession Card covering health, transport and utility discounts.

 Retiring early in Australia

-Because super is locked until 60, an early retirement in Australia is really a two-account problem: a bridge portfolio outside super to cover the gap years, then super and eventually the Age Pension.
-The FIRE framework maps almost perfectly onto Australia — with the added bonus that once you hit 60, your super pot becomes fully tax-free income.
+Because super is locked until 60, an early retirement in Australia is really a two-account problem: a bridge portfolio outside super to cover the gap years, then super, and eventually the Age Pension.
+The FIRE framework maps almost perfectly onto Australia — with the bonus that once you hit 60, your super becomes fully tax-free income.

 Run your own numbers